Aircloak/aircloak/cloak/docs/anonymizer.md

 # Anonymization techniques

-This document describes the methods used by the `anonymizer` module to compute aggregated values in a privacy-preserving form.
+This document describes the methods used by the `Anonymizer` module to compute aggregated values in a privacy-preserving form.
 The final algorithm is a result of the discussion in [#264](https://github.com/Aircloak/aircloak/issues/264).